 - Set it and Forget it: If it’s hard to remember to tweak your thermostat before you leave for work, consider investing in a programmable or smart thermostat or a timer for your window unit.
 Again, this will allow you to save 8% for each degree over 78.
 A neat bit of information to take note of is when considering a new system.
 Please note that new variable capacity systems have the ability to allow you to feel about 3-4 degrees cooler at higher set temperatures, due to the superb dehumidification systems, thus making SW Florida living much more comfortable without hurting your piggy bank!

 - System Replacement?
-Average lifespan of an A/C system in Southwest Florida is 12-15 years.
-You may find your old air conditioner is no longer efficient and it may be time for replacement.
+The average lifespan of an A/C system in Southwest Florida is 12-15 years.
+You may find your old air conditioner is no longer efficient and it may be time for a replacement.
 When considering replacement, consider the following: age, lower utility costs, efficiency, quieter operation, better dehumidification and warranty programs on new units.

 - Weatherize: You want your cold air to stay in and hot air to stay out.
 Some basic weatherization steps can prevent air loss when you need cool air the most.
 Seal air leaks with caulking and weather-stripping.
 Add insulation around air conditioning ducts.
 Lastly, make sure windows are properly closed and/or upgraded.